Learning

 • Multiple-choice questions — 50 questions from the official DVSA question bank.
 You need to answer at least 43 correctly to pass (86%).

 • Hazard perception — 14 video clips of real driving situations.
 You click whenever you see a developing hazard.
-Each clip contains one scoreable hazard worth up to 5 points, except one clip which has two.
 The pass mark is 44 out of 75.

 You must pass both parts in the same sitting.
-If you fail one, you fail the whole test and must re-book.
 The test costs £23, and you can take it from age 15 years and 9 months.

 Why Do So Many People Fail?